anko/eslisp-propertify/readme.md

 # eslisp-propertify

-An [eslisp][1] macro that rewrites atoms containing dots to property accesses.
-This means you can write `x.y` instead of `(. x y)`.
+An [eslisp][1] macro that rewrites its input forms' atoms that contain dots into property accesses.
+This means you can write `x.y.1` instead of `(. x y 1)`.

-Probably reasonable to wrap your whole program with it, but you choose.
+Ignores trailing and leading dots, and atoms that consist of dots.

 ## Example